rootforbid/Emby.Plugins.Gotify/README.md

 # Emby.Plugins.Gotify
-Gotify notifications for your Emby server.
-*Certified working on Ember Server* `4.5.1.0`
+Gotify notifications for your Emby Server, certified working on `4.5.1.0`

 ## Installation